Seafood Import Monitoring Program

 This program establishes reporting and recordkeeping requirements for imports of certain seafood products to prevent illegal, unreported and unregulated seafood from entering the U.S. market.

 The Seafood Import Monitoring Program—also known as SIMP—establishes reporting and recordkeeping requirements for imports of certain seafood products to prevent illegal, unreported and unregulated and/or misrepresented seafood from entering U.S. commerce.

 SIMP provides additional protections for our national economy, global food security, and the sustainability of our shared ocean resources.
-It is the first phase of a risk-based traceability program that requires the importer of record to provide and report key data—from the point of harvest to the point of entry into U.S. commerce—on an initial list of imported fish and fish products identified as particularly vulnerable to IUU fishing and/or seafood fraud.
+It requires the importer of record to provide and report key data—from the point of harvest to the point of entry into U.S. commerce of certain imported fish and fish products identified as particularly vulnerable to IUU fishing and/or seafood fraud.

 Affected 'Priority Species'

 |Abalone||Pacific Cod||Tunas: Albacore, Bigeye, Skipjack, Yellowfin, and Bluefin|

 Mandatory compliance for eleven of the species covered under SIMP began on January 1, 2018.
 Shrimp and abalone compliance became effective on December 31, 2018.
 Learn more here.